-The question he should have been asking is, “How can I get my body to switch quickly and seamlessly between carbs and fats when making energy”.
+The more important question he should have been asking is, “How can I get my body to switch quickly and seamlessly between carbs and fats when making energy”.

-For most of us*, the benefits of the ketogenic diet are not brought about by an absence of carbohydrate but by oiling the switch that takes us from glycolysis (carb burning) to lipolysis (fat burning or, more accurately, ketone burning).
+For most of us*, the benefits of the ketogenic diet are not brought about by an absence of carbohydrate but by oiling the switch that takes us from carb burning to fat burning or, more accurately, ketone burning.
 It’s a switch that tends to become rusted in place because of our high carb, high stress lives.

-Ironically, it turns out that oiling the switch is an apt metaphor because oils are the solution.
+Ironically, it turns out that oiling the switch is an apt metaphor because oils and fats are the solution to the problem.
 Eating in a way that allows you to switch in and out of lipolysis between meals in order to use eaten or stored fat is a key factor for good health and longevity.
 The precise food balance to achieve that is different for different people but it’s not hard to work it out.

-A common misconception around the ketogenic diet is that we are simply dealing with too much blood sugar but, in fact, we are most likely dealing with a parallel problem: too much insulin.
-Some of us, it seems, make much more insulin than othes in response to the same food – and that’s why our bodies don’t respond to conventional diet invervetions and medicine advice the way we’re supposed to.
+A common misconception around the ketogenic diet is that we are simply dealing with too much blood sugar but, in fact, we are most likely dealing with a faulty insulin response.
+Some of us, it seems, become over-sensitive to insulin’s body building message and start storing more than we need to – and that’s why our bodies don’t respond to conventional diet invervetions and medicine advice the way we’re supposed to.

-Overcoming excess insulin secretion – not just reducing carbs – is the key to reversing the disease states we’re facing.
-For that to happen we have to spend some time identifying and avoiding the foods that lead to excess insulin secretion (normally carbs but sometimes some protein foods too) and introducing more foods that don’t stimulate insulin (normally fats and well-chosen proteins).
+Restoring insulin regulation – not just reducing carbs – is the key to reversing the disease states we’re facing.
+For that to happen we have identify and at least temporarily avoid the foods that aggravate the insulin response (normally carbs but sometimes some protein foods too) and introduce more foods that don’t stimulate insulin (normally fats and well-chosen proteins).
 There’s a lot of personal trial and error and some complex biochemistry involved, which is why it’s a good idea to get professional help so that you don’t end up with a dietary imbalance.
-The ketogenic diet is no more one-size-fits-all than any other diet.
+The ketogenic diet is not a one-size-fits-all solution any more than any other diet.

 Certainly, in the early days, most people need a drastic reduction of carbs to reboot their insulin response, but in the longer term you will get to know your own body and discover the level of carbs that suits you.
 From clinical experience I can tell you that people can maintain healthy ketosis on very different carb/fat ratios.